jfspps/howtos/ProgrammingC++/3_MFCApplications.md

 The first argument specifies the MFC base class of the element pointer, either `CObList` or `CPtrList`.
 The former supports pointers of objects derived from `CObject` while the latter supports `void *` pointers.
 Generally, the base class chosen is `CObList`.
 The second argument represents the element pointer type required, and is usually the class the best matches elements in the list (choosing `CObList*` would be too general and encompass all child classes).

 The member functions to `CTypedPtrList` are similar to the `CList` class, only that they operate exclusively on pointers rather than objects.

+### Logical and Client Coordinates

+Using `CDC` methods e.g. `LineTo()` assumes that arguments (coordinates) are passed as _logical coordinates_.
+These coordinates assume an origin and unit (dimension) that is initialised when the view is static.
+The origin is placed at the top left of the canvas.
+If the user scrolls the view to some other area of the document, then the origin also moves.

+Mouse events don't know about MFC documents, they are only based on the views, and are passed according to _client coordinates_.
+The client coordinates also have origin component, however, their unit is always in pixels and their origin is always fixed to the top-left of the view, even if scrolling is applied.
+(All this doesn't matter if there is no scrolling.
+The logical and client origins would be equal and would never change.)

+The client coordinates is based on the client window, not the document.
+The logical coordinates are based on the document.

+The mapping mode applied affects __both__ logical and client coordinate systems: for the former it affects the origin and unit, for the latter the origin only.
+Some mapping modes apply different units/dimensions, and also apply different axes (increasing or decreasing x or y).

+To handle this, one will need to

++ convert the client coordinates from the mouse pointer to logical coordinates within the document before creating elements (shapes)
++ invalidating rectangular areas of the client area (to get the area to redraw) requires converting the logical coordinates back to client coordinates

+The first point can be handled with `CDC`'s `DPtoLP()` method.
+The latter can be handled with `CDC`'s `LPtoDP()` method.